-Covid-19 and Seychelles: Fewer Italian tourists, and an uncertain future, top official says
+COVID-19 and Seychelles: Fewer Italian tourists, and an uncertain future, top official says

 SNA: What marketing strategies are being adopted to counter the negative impact of the outbreak?

-SF: We are very limited in terms of what we can do in terms of marketing strategies because of the uncertainty that exists.
+SF: We are very limited in terms of marketing strategies because of the uncertainty that exists.
 At present all the visitors coming to our country will pose a risk.
 We need to continuously look for ways to attract visitors as it is our principle industry that motors the economy.

 Our major strategy is that we are targeting countries where we have direct flights and are not affected by the outbreak.
 Right now people do not want to transit in other hubs as they are being exposed with greater risk of contracting the virus.
 On the other hand, we are thinking of ways to rebound as soon as the virus goes on a downward trend.
 We will be more aggressive in our communication.